Kutná Hora: 16th–19th centuries

 Due to the threat of flooding in the deepest mines and the decreasing potency of silver ore, mining in Kutná Hora was reduced in the 1530s.
 The most important mining zone was closed in 1543.
 The production of the Prague groschen terminated in 1547.
 Despite these events, the remaining activities of the town were sufficient to ensure Kutná Hora's prosperity.

 As a result of the Battle of White Mountain, religious freedom began to be violated.
-In 1626, Jesuits were invited to Kutná Hora and built here a college.
+In 1626, the Jesuits were invited to Kutná Hora, and they built here a college.
 The Thirty Years' War caused economic difficulties.
 Mining was stopped in 1625.
 Two major raids by the Swedish army in 1639 and 1643 caused extensive damage to the town and a reduction in population.
 The town's economic recovery occurred at the end of the 1650s with the development of crafts.
 The town also began to be a centre of education thanks to the Jesuits.

 At the beginning of the 18th century, there were attempts to open new silver mines.
 However, the new silver veins were thin and therefore unprofitable.
 In 1727, the mint was closed and Kutná Hora definitely ceased to be a mining town.
 At the beginning of the 19th century, Kutná Hora was still among the larger towns in the Czech lands, but its importance was declining.

+20th century

 Until 1918, the town was the capital of the district of the same name in Austria-Hungary, one of the 94 Bezirkshauptmannschaften in Bohemia.
 Together with the rest of Bohemia, the town became part of the newly founded Czechoslovakia after World War I and the collapse of Austria-Hungary.

-In 1939, Nazi Germany took control of the city during the Occupation of Czechoslovakia.
-There was a prominent Jewish community in Kutná Hora, which was dissolved with mass deportations, many via Theresienstadt, and the population never recovered.
+There was a Jewish community in Kutná Hora.
+In 1939–1945, during the occupation of Czechoslovakia by Nazi Germany, the community was dissolved with mass deportations, many via Theresienstadt Ghetto, and never recovered.

-In 1938, a statue of Tomáš Masaryk, the first president of Czechoslovakia, was unveiled.
-It was destroyed by the Germans sometime during the early 1940s, and rebuilt in 1948, only to be destroyed again in the late 1950s.
-It wasn't until 1991 that it was once again rebuilt.